 Fish comprise a diverse range of water-dwelling creatures that have skulls and, typically, backbones.
 They breathe through specialized gills, which are openings located on their skin.
 Their bodies are streamlined and designed for swimming, and they have fins that allow them to travel rapidly through water.
-Fish are classified as either freshwater fish or saltwater fish based on their habitat.
+Fish are classified as either freshwater or saltwater based on their habitat, and this is the key difference between saltwater and freshwater fish.
+However, there are additional notable distinctions when comparing saltwater vs freshwater fish.

 Freshwater fish have gills that function to diffuse water (not allowing impurities inside) while ensuring bodily fluids remain inside the fish.
 Freshwater fish have large, well-developed kidneys that are able to process vast quantities of water.
 Saltwater fish lose large quantities of internal body fluids through their gills because of osmosis.
 Since saline water is less dilute than the internal fluids of the fish, the saline water rushes in to replace the internal fluids in an effort to form an equilibrium.
 They replace lost water by consuming large quantities of saltwater.